Davan Maharaj was not your typical UTC undergraduate.

 They only crossed paths a few times over the next couple of years before they both wound up in Professor Arlie Heron’s Faulkner class.

 “We both liked Faulkner’s writing and especially liked Heron’s style of lecturing,” Abby said. “(Davan) always had great comments to contribute in class.
 I was impressed at his intelligence and his observations about the material we were studying.
 We ended up attending the same study group sessions, where we learned we had several mutual friends.
 And a couple of good friends of mine from that group spoke highly of him.
 I could see he was a good person.

 “For our first date, he invited me to Grote Hall to see a foreign film.
 That became one of our favorite things to do.
 We saw each other nearly every day after that.
 I would hang out in the offices of The Echo.”

 They started dating eight months before he left Chattanooga to begin a summer internship with the L.A.
 Times in 1989.

 “In my first year, I went back several times to see her,” he said.
 “Travel wasn’t easy 27 years ago.
 You had to fly from (Los Angeles) to Detroit to North Carolina to Atlanta – and then drive to Tennessee.
 So she eventually came out here.
 We came back a couple years later and got married on campus.”

 Davan and Abby have two children and try to make annual pilgrimages back to Tennessee.
 Abby’s mother, Wanda, recently retired after a long nursing career.
-Two of her siblings still live in the area.
+Three of her siblings still live in the area.
 Meanwhile, Davan’s sister, Elaine, is married to the former head of the UTC Political Science Department – Dr. Fouad Moughrabi.